Suhl card reader case: Documentation

-The fate of Marquardt has been documented in contemporary Western German collections about systematic injustice and the state of human rights in the GDR.
+The fate of Marquardt has been documented in contemporary West German collections about systematic injustice and the state of human rights in the GDR.
 Baldur Haase provided an account of the story in a documentary narrative.
 Haase himself was sentenced at the age of 20 to three years in prison and remained under close surveillance until the end of the GDR.
 Like Marquardt he was jailed for possessing a book, as he had received and read George Orwell's Nineteen Eighty-Four in an exchange with pen pals in western countries.
 After 1989, Haase became an author and was in demand as a Zeitzeuge, a witness recounting his experiences and that of others in lectures and readings to various audiences.